MicroStrategy/rest-api-docs/docs/common-workflows/modeling/manage-attribute-relationships/retrieve-an-attributes-relationships.md

 This workflow sample demonstrates how to retrieve the relationships related to an attribute through the Modeling service.

 You want to get the relationships of the "Month" attribute object.
-The object ID of the attribute is 8D679D4411D3E4981000E787EC6DE8A4 in the Strategy Tutorial project.
+The object ID of the attribute is 8D679D4411D3E4981000E787EC6DE8A4 in the MicroStrategy Tutorial project.
 The project ID is B7CA92F04B9FAE8D941C3E9B7E0CD754.

 :::info